J-Cake/esh/README.md

 ## Why ESH?

-Across the board, Erika focuses heavily on correctness, simplicity, performance and customisability.
+Across the board, Erika inherits many of Rust's core principles, such as correctness and performance, but extends this with a heavy focus on customisability.
 ESH extends this principle by providing an equally extensible shell.

 # Syntax